reelradio/docs/dev.md

 1. Navigate to `/export/dev`
 2. Clone the dev1 repository by using the command `git clone git@github.com:reelradio/site.git your_name`
 3. Name the repository anything you would like.
-4. When making changes to this development environment use the git command `git branch <branch-name> export/dev/<branch-name>`.
-After changes are made a pull request will be created under the user who edited the corresponding folder under `/export/dev`
-5. Now you can access `https://"FolderName".dev.reelradio.com/update/sub_server.html` to see how the changes are displayed within the development environment you created.
+4. Now you can access `https://"FolderName".dev.reelradio.com` to see how the changes are displayed within the development environment you created.

 ## Contributing to the Site
-1. Instructions for this can be found here: https://github.com/reelradio/site#contributing
+1. Instructions for this can be found [here](https://github.com/reelradio/site#contributing)
+2. After making changes, checkout a new branch with `git checkout -b <new-branch-name>`
+3. Stage then commit your changes
+4. Then type `git push -u origin <new-branch-name>`
+5. After your branch is ready, go to GitHub and create a new pull request for your branch